-We want to make sure that the Policy Panel continues to reflect the experiences of people from across the UK.
+We want to make sure that the Policy Panel continues to reflect the experiences of people from across the UK and from underrepresented groups.

-For more information, contact Natasha Burgess, Parliamentary and Public Affairs Adviser, on 020 7932 1323 or email [email protected]
+For more information, contact Laura Mullaney, Senior Parliamentary and Public Affairs Adviser, on 020 7932 1323 or email [email protected]

 We're always interested to hear your opinion if you feel there's a policy area that needs our attention.